One scandal too many: British PM Boris Johnson resigns

 The brash, 58-year-old politician who took Britain out of the European Union and steered it through COVID-19 and the war in Ukraine was brought down by one scandal too many — this one involving his appointment of a politician who had been accused of sexual misconduct.

 The messiest of prime ministers did not leave cleanly.
 Johnson stepped down immediately as Conservative Party leader but said he would remain as prime minister until the party chooses his successor.
-The timetable for that process will be announced next week, he said.
+The timetable for that process will be announced next week.
+The last leadership contest took six weeks.

-But many in the party want him gone before then, and his government has been shredded by scores of resignations.
+But many want him to go now, with some Conservative politicians expressing fear he could do mischief even as a caretaker prime minister.

+“It’s very difficult to see how Boris Johnson, given the character that he is, is going to be able to govern for three months in quiet humility and contrition," said George Freeman, who resigned as science minister on Thursday.

-Among the possible candidates to succeed him: former Health Secretary Sajid Javid, former Treasury chief Rishi Sunak, Foreign Secretary Liz Truss and Defense Secretary Ben Wallace.
+Among the possible candidates to succeed Johnson: former Health Secretary Sajid Javid, former Treasury chief Rishi Sunak, Foreign Secretary Liz Truss and Defense Secretary Ben Wallace.

+About 50 Cabinet secretaries, ministers and lower-level officials quit the government over the past few days because of the latest scandal, often castigating the prime minister as lacking integrity.

+The mass resignations stalled the business of some parliamentary committees because there were no ministers available to speak on the government’s behalf.

 But he was forced to concede defeat Thursday morning after one of his closest allies, newly appointed Treasury chief Nadhim Zahawi, publicly told him to resign for the good of the country.